In my work, I contemplate what we bring to the planet and our communities - what we can add, what we support.

 The FIFTY BEES presentation creates a unique narrative between bees, artworks and artists.

 It makes explicit how pollinators are completely interlinked with our ecosystem.

 To date, there have been 200 bees, 200 companion works and 4 exhibitions, the latest held in the Long Gallery at Black Swan in 2020.

-My current exhibition, 'Towards the Tipping Point: Global Swarming’, in collaboration with Rebecca Bruton, is currently open at ACEarts in Somerton from 19th September to 24th October.
+My last exhibition, 'Towards the Tipping Point: Global Swarming’, in collaboration with Rebecca Bruton, took place at ACEarts in Somerton from towards the end of 2020.

 For this, I created a new body of work called ‘Motheaten Hierarchies’ which examines how we place value judgements on both humans and wildlife.